What Happens If I Am Injured in a Car Accident in Another State but Live in Pennsylvania?

 However, there is another option for plaintiffs that are concerned about working with a law firm in another state.
 Depending on where the negligent driver resides and the amount of money the case is worth, the plaintiff may be able to sue through the federal court.
 This would allow the plaintiff to remain in their own state while pursuing compensation for their injuries.

 When considering the filing of a federal injury case, you must be sure that you retain a lawyer that is admitted to practice in federal court and that is familiar with the federal filing requirements.
-To determine whether you must file a lawsuit within the other state or in the federal court, you should speak with an experienced attorney.
+To determine whether you must file a lawsuit within the other state or in the federal court, you should speak with an experienced car wreck attorney.

 Work with Our Philadelphia Personal Injury Attorney Today